AdobeDocs/app-builder/getting_started/first_app.md

 Of course, as you will modify and extend the code of your application, you will also need to update the tests accordingly.

-We are using [jestJS](https://jestjs.io/) for our the unit tests of the CLI, SDK and bootstrapped application.
+We are using [jestJS](https://jestjs.io/) for the unit tests of the [CLI](https://github.com/adobe/aio-cli), [SDK](https://github.com/adobe/aio-sdk) and bootstrapped application.
 It is however possible to change the implementation to your preferred framework.

 [CI/CD for Project Firefly Applications](../guides/ci_cd_for_firefly_apps.md) also explains how to execute these tests in the context of a CI/CD pipeline.